 Plain Apron Sink

 Plain apron solid-surface sinks look classic, even though they are made from space-age polymers.
-A plain apron sink is pure and simple and lends itself to traditional kitchens, such as in a kitchen that aims for a traditional feeling.
+A plain apron sink is pure and simple and lends itself to traditional-style kitchens,

-It is worth mentioning that solid-surface sinks, while they may look like porcelain sinks, actually function better.
-If scratched, dinged, or nicked, the surface can be sanded with fine grit sandpaper to a smooth surface.Continue to 4 of 6 below.
+It is worth mentioning that solid-surface sinks, while they may look like porcelain, actually function better.
+If scratched, dinged, or nicked, the surface can be sanded with fine-grit sandpaper to a smooth surface.Continue to 4 of 6 below.

 04 of 06